prashjet/oss4astro/documentation/README.md

 ```
 import os
 import sys
-sys.path.insert(0, os.path.abspath('LOCATION_TO_SOURCE_CODE'))
+sys.path.insert(0, os.path.abspath(LOCATION_TO_SOURCE_CODE))
 ```
 (Note some versions of `sphinx` will add the above lines to `conf.py` automatically, though you may have to uncomment them.)
-Now change the argument of `os.path.abspath()` to your source code directory.
+Now we change the argument of `os.path.abspath()` to the actual source code directory.
-To do this, you should use the relative path from `docs/source/`.
-For this example, that means we need,
+To do this, use the relative path from `docs/source/`.
+For this example, that means we need to edit the final line to,
 ```
 os.path.abspath('../../correlator/')
 ```